-- Courses in the 16/12 week semester - Courses in Session I (8 week session) and Session II (8 week session) - Courses in the 16/12 week semester, and any combination of courses in Session I and/or Session II
+- Courses in the 16/12 week semester - Courses in Session I (8 week session) and/or Session II (8 week session) - Courses in the 16/12 week semester, and any combination of courses in Session I and/or Session II

 Continuous Enrollment

-Spring and Fall 1 6 week semester
+Spring and Fall 16 week semester

 Spring and Fall Session I (8 week session) Spring and Fall Session II (8 week session)

-Summer 12 v veek semester
+Summer 12 week semester

 Summer Session I (8 week session) Summer Session II (8 week session)

-Students must maintain continuous enrollment in courses for the full semester as outlined above.
-Students who are unable to register for a semester/session due to an extenuating circumstance must request a Leave of Absence to maintain continuous enrollment.
+Students must maintain continuous enrollment in courses as outlined above.
+Students who are unable to register for a semester/session within the semester due to an extenuating circumstance must request a Leave of Absence to maintain continuous enrollment.
 Please refer to the Leave of Absence Policy for additional information.